Jonathan Sánchez: Chicago Cubs

 On December 18, 2013, Sánchez signed a minor league deal with the Chicago Cubs.
 He was released on July 2, 2014.

 Cincinnati Reds

 On January 29, 2016, Sánchez signed a minor league deal with the Cincinnati Reds.
 He was released on March 18.

 Second Stint with Kansas City

-In December 2016, Sánchez signed a minor league contract with the Kansas City Royals.
+On December 17, 2016, Sánchez signed a minor league contract with the Kansas City Royals.
 He was released on March 20, 2017.

 York Revolution

 On June 30, 2018, Sánchez signed with the York Revolution of the Atlantic League of Professional Baseball.
+He retired on August 6.
+In 6 starts 22.1 innings he went 0-1 with a 4.43 ERA with 19 strikeouts.

 Saraperos de Saltillo

-On March 7, 2019, Sánchez signed with the Saraperos de Saltillo of the Mexican League.
-Sánchez did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.
+On April 4, 2019, Sánchez came out of retirement and signed with the Saraperos de Saltillo of the Mexican League.
+He became a free agent following the season.
+In 22 games (20 starts) 109 innings he struggled going 8-6 with a 5.20 ERA and 102 strikeouts.

 International play

 Sánchez was chosen to pitch for Puerto Rico in the 2009 World Baseball Classic.
 He made two starts in the Classic.
 He won the first one on March 11 by pitching four scoreless innings in a 5–0 victory over the Netherlands.
 Although he only pitched 22/3 innings and gave up three runs in his next start against the United States, he was in line for the win going into the ninth inning.
 However, J. C. Romero and Fernando Cabrera blew the lead, and the United States knocked Puerto Rico out of the Classic with a 6–5 victory.